 2011-12: Horvat skated in 64 of 68 games for the OHL champion London Knights as a rookie and played for Canada Ontario in the 2012 U17 World Hockey Challenge.
 He scored 11 goals with 19 assists and was plus-27 with 8 penalty minutes for London.
 The Knights finished with the league’s best record and rolled through the playoffs.
 Horvat scored 1 goal with 3 assists in 18 playoff games and was plus-one with 1 goal in four games at the Memorial Cup.
 He was named captain of Canada Ontario at the WHC and scored 4 goals with 3 assists in six games.

 2012-13: Horvat was the fourth-leading scorer for London after representing Canada in August at the 2012 U18 Ivan Hlinka Tournament.
 He scored 32 goals with 28 assists in 67 games and was plus-three with 29 penalty minutes.
-The Knights dominated the OHL, finishing with the league's best record for the second straight year and topping 100 points for the seventh time in the last 10 seasons.
-In London's first 13 playoff games Horvath scored 8 goals with 3 assists and was plus-four with 8 penalty minutes.
+The Knights dominated the OHL, finishing with the league’s best record for the second straight year and topping 100 points for the seventh time in the last 10 seasons.
+In London’s first 13 playoff games Horvath scored 8 goals with 3 assists and was plus-four with 8 penalty minutes.
 Skating alongside London teammate Max Domi at the Ivan Hlinka Tournament, he scored 2 goals with 2 assists in five games as Canada captured a gold medal.
-Horvat was ranked 15th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Horvat was ranked 15th amongst North American skaters in the Central Scouting final rankings and was selected by Vancouver in the first round (ninth overall) of the 2013 NHL Draft.